Draft Long Term Plan 2021 - 2031

 How is the council going to mitigate the impact of steep rates rises (combined with rising house RVs) on poorer residents?
 The rates are already extremely expensive compared to Chch rates.
 People on low incomes cannot absorb such increases.

-Melody asked about 3 years ago
+Melody asked over 3 years ago

 Hi Melissa,